-"Mother generously lent money," daughter Margaret Perry, 89 and an actress who long ago gave up theatre, said from her wilderness ranch in Colorado, "and bailed actors and playwrights out of overdue hotel bills.
+"Mother generously lent money," said her late daughter Margaret Perry, a one-time actress and director herself, from her wilderness ranch in Colorado, "and bailed actors and playwrights out of overdue hotel bills.
 She enjoyed the extravagant life.
-The summer of 1923, she took us, our governess, Uncle Brock, as we were instructed to call him, and his wife Margaret, and ten others to Europe for seven weeks.
+The summer of 1923, she took us, our governess, Uncle Brock, as we were instructed to call him, his wife Margaret, and ten others to Europe for seven weeks.
 On coming home, Mother heard theatre's siren call again."

 She went into a great depression and became an avid reader.
 Inspired by actress/playwright Rachel Crothers, who directed her own plays, Perry decided she wanted to direct.
 Her wealth, which she doubled playing the stock market, and her relationship with Pemberton were her entree.
 They joined forces, professionally as well as romantically, and had modest successes.
 In 1929, they struck paydirt with Preston Sturges's Strictly Dishonorable, a cynical play about virtue and Prohibition.
 A critic praised Perry "for doing a man's job" as director.
 Scalpers got $30 a ticket.
 Movie rights were sold.
 They were on their way to easy street.